contagon/handbook/handbook/34-finances-and-audits.md

 ### 34.7.3 The Financial Audit

-Stake auditors audit financial records of the stake, wards, and family history centers twice each year.
+Stake auditors audit financial records of the stake, wards, and FamilySearch centers twice each year.
 They also audit the financial records of recreational properties once each year.
 These are opportunities to encourage, support, and kindly train those who have been called to handle the funds of the Lord’s Church.

 Auditors ensure that: